-A tambour hook or tambour tool is used for bead embroidery (also called French Embroidery Beading) as well as decorative chain stitch embroidery called tambour work.
-It has a small, bent tip similar to a crochet hook or rug hooking tool that catches the thread on the back side of the fabric, pulling it to the front side to create loops or attach beads or sequins.
+A tambour hook or tambour tool is used for bead embroidery (also called French embroidery beading) as well as decorative chain stitch embroidery called tambour work.
+It has a small, bent tip similar to a crochet hook or rug hooking tool.
+The hook catches the thread on the backside of the fabric, pulling it to the front side to create loops or attach beads or sequins.

-Many different types of ethnic embroidery styles use a tambour hook, including Central Asian embroidery known as Suzani embroidery from other parts of Asia and Europe, and in 19th century England to make very fine tambour lace.
+Many different types of ethnic embroidery styles use a tambour hook.
+These include Central Asian embroidery known as Suzani embroidery, to other parts of Asia and Europe.

 Using a Tambour Hook

-Tambour embroidery is worked on embroidery fabric stretched tightly in a frame, which is then attached to a lap or floor stand to allow the embroiderer to use both hands.
-The fabric should have a large enough weave for the hooked needle to pass through without catching as it comes back through.
+Tambour embroidery is worked on embroidery fabric stretched tightly in a frame.
+This is then attached to a lap or floor stand to allow the embroiderer to use both hands.
+The fabric should have a large enough weave for the hooked needle to pass through without catching as it comes back to the front.
 Sometimes tulle fabric is used for this type of embroidery.

 A variety of embroidery threads will work for this type of embroidery, but stranded threads can prove tricky.